 #7: Opt for minimalistic designs

 Minimalism doesn’t necessarily mean spartan and boring.
-This 1BHK interiors has a classic blue and white combination with minimal decor, making the colours pop in the entire home.
+This 1BHK interior design has a classic blue and white combination with minimal decor, making the colours pop in the entire home.
 Moreover, the home is simple with space-saving furniture.
 One sofa, a storage spaced TV unit and a dining table set with L-shaped seating are all the elements you need to complete your living room.

 Designs mistakes to look out for